 Mr. Meyer has frequently served as a speaker for legal education seminars and trade groups.
 His presentations include “Employment Discrimination 101—Defending A Charge of Discrimination in the EEOC or KHRC,” for the Wichita Bar Association; “Insurance Basics for the Construction Attorney,” “Coverage for Construction Defects under CGL Policies,” and “Ethics for Construction Attorneys,” all for National Business Institute; and “Employee or Independent Contractor,” for National Association of Women in Construction.

-Mr. Meyer has been married for seven years.
-He enjoys spending time with his wife and his daughter, and their two dogs.
+Mr. Meyer is married and enjoys spending time with his wife and daughter, and their dog.

 Among the notable cases in which Mr. Meyer has been involved in are: